-- A forklift's base of support can be represented by a triangle, which is often called the "stability triangle." - The combination of the center of gravity of the load and the center of gravity of the forklift will create a combined center of gravity.
-The location of this combined center of gravity, relative to the forklift's base of support, will determine a forklift's stability. - When the combined center of gravity of the lift truck and the load is within the stability triangle, the lift truck will be stable. - When the combined center of gravity shifts outside of the stability triangle, the forklift will be unstable and may tip over.
+- Another important requirement is that forklift operators must be able to determine the lifting capacity of the forklift they operate. - The distance from the mast to the center of gravity of the load is called the "load center."
+This load center distance greatly impacts the lifting capacity of any powered industrial truck. - Every lift truck has a load capacity printed on its data plate.
+This is the maximum weight that the truck can lift safely for a given "load center." - Make sure you understand your truck's lifting capacity and the load center of the load you intend to lift. - A forklift's base of support can be represented by a triangle, which is often called the "stability triangle." - The combination of the center of gravity of the load and the center of gravity of the forklift will create a combined center of gravity. - The location of this combined center of gravity, relative to the forklift's base of support plays a large factor in a forklift's stability. - When the combined center of gravity of the lift truck and the load is within the stability triangle, the lift truck will be stable. - When the combined center of gravity shifts outside of the stability triangle, the forklift will be unstable and may tip over. - In order to keep a powered industrial truck stable and avoid tip overs, operators must understand how to operate the truck in a manner that keeps the center of gravity inside the stability triangle. - When traveling, the momentum created by turning, and stopping will move the center of gravity closer to the outer edges of the stability triangle. - This is why operators should travel with the load low to the ground and keep their speed slow and controlled to maximize stability.